New to Golf?

 At Foxchase, it is pretty casual.

 Most golfers wear golf bottoms and a polo.
+Golf Shoes are recommended but not required.
 Athletic clothing is also appropriate on the Driving Range.